Twins vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 57 hits with 16 doubles, two triples, six home runs, 24 walks and 30 RBI.
-He's also stolen five bases.
+- Ramirez has 16 doubles, two triples, six home runs, 24 walks and 30 RBI (57 total hits).
+He has stolen five bases.

 Ramírez Recent Games